dotlang/language/doc/RFE.md

 first line is just a call to a pure function which has no side-effct. so compiler can run it when evaluating `y` or even later.
 BUT functions can have side-effects here.
 They can write to file or network or ... .

+? - Allow variable re-assignment and prevent data racing in closure capture by compiler detecting re-assigned captured vars.
-? - Can't we re-assign variables? and do something else for threads and race and ...?
+Can't we re-assign variables? and do something else for threads and race and ...?
 For example a thread, has read-only access to outside vars but communicates through a channel. what is the problem with re-assignment?
 What if we disallow access to outside values?